 At A&B Plumbing LLC, we receive plenty of questions about caulk and plumber’s putty.
 They seem straightforward but are often used improperly.
 Not sure if you’re using putty and caulk, right?
+Here’s some advice from your Hickory plumbers.
 Check this out.

 What is Plumber’s Putty?

 Plumber’s putty is a malleable oil-based compound with a texture like clay.
 Molding the putty to plumbing surfaces creates a watertight seal.
 Plumber’s putty is often used in bathroom and kitchen fixtures, such as:

 - Sink faucets